jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-07-30-how-to-implement-an-invitation-for-a-user-that-does-not-exist.md

 5. And the process can be continued as usual.

 ## Summary
-Eventually, I decided to not go this way for now, because I am on very early stage of the implementation and we choose simpler solution:
+Eventually, I decided not to go this way for now, because I am at a very early stage of the implementation and we chose a simpler solution:
 1. That user has to have an account to be invited
-2. Someone can create a link to make a request to join to the club, and then user can register itself.
+2. Someone can create a link to make a request to join the club, and then the user can register themselves.

 Would you like to add or ask anything?
 Let me know in the comment section below!